dnltv/local_library_django/README.md

-# Heading 1
-Django Local Library
+# Django Local Library

-Tutorial "Local Library" website written in Django.
+## Tutorial "Local Library" website written in Django.

 For detailed information about this project see the associated MDN tutorial home page.

-Overview
+## Overview

 This web application creates an online catalog for a small local library, where users can browse available books and manage their accounts.